yanli1215/tp/docs/DeveloperGuide.md

 || Tags: []
 ````

+##### Test case 4.1: Finds keyword that does not exist in email system
+When the keyword typed does not exist in the email system, a message will be displayed.

+**Test case**:

-Test case: `find school`
+`find school`

+Expected:

-Expected: `No matching emails found.`
+`No matching emails found.`

-### 5. Reset the Password
+#### 5. Reset the Password
 Reset the password for the user's email account.
 The program will ask for the old password from user.

+##### Test case 5.1: Typing old password correctly
-If the old password is correct, the program will ask for the new password from user and outputs`Your password has changed successfully!`
+If the old password is correct, the program will ask for the new password from user and outputs a message upon completion

+Input: `reset`

+Expected: `Please enter your old password:`

+Input: `5678`

+Expected: `Please enter your new password:`

+Input: `1234`

+Expected: `Your password has changed successfully!`

+Then, you can exit the program and use the new password to login.

+##### Test case 5.2: Typing wrong old password for 3 times
 The number of wrong attempt is 3.
-If the old password is wrong for 3 times, the program will output `Sorry your old password is wrong.
-Please try again!(0 times left!)` and back to main menu.
+If the old password is wrong for 3 times, the program will output a message and return to main menu.

-#### Test case 1: Typing wrong old password for 3 times

 Input: `reset`